School trips – The ultimate teacher guide

 Your pupils can experience fun and engaging workshops at the UK’s oldest aviation museum, dedicated to the preservation of the de Havilland heritage.

-They can get close up and inside many of the exhibits and aircraft, and enjoy bespoke workshops, tailored to your topic, with many cross-curricular elements as well as opportunities to practise soft skills – critical thinking, teamwork, listening, following instructions and much more.
+They can get close up and inside many of the exhibits and aircraft, and enjoy bespoke workshops.
+You can tailor these to your topic, with many cross-curricular elements as well as opportunities to practise soft skills such as:

 British Motor Museum

-The British Motor Museum offers a range of interactive museum walks, hands-on workshops and self-led activities that allow pupils to experience the sights, sounds and stories of the British motor industry while engaging in a fun learning programme linked to the National Curriculum.
+The British Motor Museum offers a range of interactive museum walks, hands-on workshops and self-led activities that allow pupils to experience the sights, sounds and stories of the British motor industry.
+This is all while engaging in a fun learning programme linked to the National Curriculum.

 There’s a coach drop-off point outside the museum entrance, accessible toilets and dedicated learning spaces, including a lunch area.